Jiaweime111/Self-Introduction/content/home/contact.md

     country: China
     country_code: CN

-  directions: Enter Cognition and Communication Building and take the stairs to Office 222 on Floor 2
+  directions: Enter Iron Tower Building and take the stairs to Office 222 on Floor 2
   office_hours:
-    - 'Monday 09:00 to 19:00'
+    - 'Monday 08:30 to 18:00'
-    - 'Friday 09:00 to 19:00'
+    - 'Friday 08:00 to 18:00'

 design:
   columns: '2'